rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Appendices/Non-Player Characters.md

 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Vladimir makes two melee attacks.
 He can replace one of those attacks with a <strong><em>black flames</em></strong> attack.</p>
 <p><strong><em>Greatsword +2.</em></strong> Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
 Hit: 14 (2d6 + 7) slashing damage plus 3 (1d6) piercing damage, and the target must make a DC 18 Wisdom saving throw.
 On a failure, it has disadvantage on the first attack roll or ability check it makes before the end of its next turn.</p>
 <p><strong><em>Black Flames.</em></strong> Ranged Spell Attack: +10 to hit, range 30 ft., one target.
-Hit: 7 (2d6) cold damage plus 3 (1d6) necrotic damage, and the target ignites in black flames.
-At the start of its next turn, the target and each creature within 5 feet of it must make a DC 17 Constitution saving throw or take an additional 7 (2d6) cold damage.
+Hit: 7 (2d6) fire damage plus 3 (1d6) necrotic damage, and the target ignites in black flames.
+At the start of its next turn, the target and each creature within 5 feet of it must make a DC 17 Constitution saving throw or take an additional 7 (2d6) fire damage.
 (The flames can’t be doused by nonmagical means.)</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Gravepyre.</em></strong> Vladimir hurls a magical ball of black flames that explodes at a point he can see within 120 feet of him.
 Each creature in a 10-foot radius sphere centered on that point must make a DC 17 Dexterity saving throw.
 The sphere spreads around corners.
-A creature takes 10 (3d6) cold damage plus 10 (3d6) necrotic damage on a failed save, or half as much damage on a successful one.
+A creature takes 10 (3d6) fire damage plus 10 (3d6) necrotic damage on a failed save, or half as much damage on a successful one.
 On a failure, a creature also has disadvantage on the next attack it makes before the start of Vladimir’s next turn.</p>
 <p><strong><em>Destructive Wave.</em></strong> Vladimir strikes the ground with his greatsword, creating a burst of destructive energy that ripples outward from him.
 Each creature within 10 feet of him must succeed on a DC 18 Constitution saving throw or take 10 (3d6) thunder damage plus 10 (3d6) necrotic damage and be knocked prone.
 A creature that succeeds on its saving throw takes half as much damage and isn’t knocked prone.</p>
 <h3>Reactions</h3>
 <p>Vladimir can take up to three reactions per round, but only one per turn.
 If Vladimir would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
+<p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Vladimir can repeat the saving throw against one effect or condition currently affecting it.
+(This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Vengeful Rush.</em></strong> In response to an enemy hitting or missing him with an attack, Vladimir charges toward it, moving up to 15 feet straight toward it without triggering opportunity attacks.
 If Vladimir ends his movement within 5 feet of that enemy, he can force it to make a DC 18 Strength saving throw.
 On a failure, the target takes 2d6 bludgeoning damage and Vladimir and the target move up to an additional 10 feet in the same direction without triggering opportunity attacks.
 If the target can’t move the full distance, it takes an additional 1d6 bludgeoning damage for each 5 feet not moved.</p>
 <p><strong><em>Vengeful Glare.</em></strong> In response to taking damage from an enemy within 30 feet, Vladimir forces that creature to make a DC 17 Wisdom saving throw.
 On a failure, the creature is frightened of Vladimir until Vladimir deals damage to it or until the end of Vladimir’s next turn.
 If the creature fails the saving throw by 5 or more, it is paralyzed instead.</p>
 <p><strong><em>Sentinel’s Strike.</em></strong> In response to a creature attempting to move out of his reach without first taking the Disengage action, Vladimir makes an attack against it with his <strong><em>+2 greatsword</em></strong>.
 On a hit, the creature takes no damage from the attack, but it falls prone and its speed becomes 0 for the rest of the turn.</p>